fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/labs/lab3.md

 ---

 ## Logistics
-* Due: Friday, Feburary 7th AoE.
+* Due: Wednesday, Feburary 7th AoE.
 * Submission instructions: ensure that you have the source code you want us to grade in a file called `lab3.c` in your `~/csci112_spring2024/labs/lab3` directory, and that the snapshot (commit) of your repository containing the version of that file you want us to grade has been committed and